-Counseling Hypnotherapists form a relatively new and unique group of professional helpers within the broader spectrum of human service professionals.
-Counseling Hypnotherapy, like acupuncture, massage therapy and homeopathy, is gaining recognition as a valid form of complimentary therapy.
+Counselling Hypnotherapists form a relatively new and unique group of professional helpers within the broader spectrum of human service professionals.
+Counselling Hypnotherapy, like acupuncture, massage therapy and homeopathy, is gaining recognition as a valid form of complementary therapy.

 It is expected that as members of a professional group that they perform their services as outlined by their professional association and are responsible for self-regulating, assessing and improving their profession.
 In addition Counseling Hypnotherapists, like other professionals, use a Code of Ethics to guide them through ethical issues and dilemmas.

-In May 1999, the Canadian Counseling Association approved a new Code of Ethics having six major sections:
+In May 1999, the Canadian Guidance and Counseling Association approved a new Code of Ethics having six major sections:

 - professional responsibility